 2018 GAD Distinguished Lecture by Ruth Behar

-Each year the General Anthropology Division invites a prominent individual in the broad field of anthropology to deliver an address at the AAA meetings.
-This year’s Distinguished Lecture is by award-winning Cuban-American anthropologist and writer Professor Ruth Behar of the University of Michigan.
+This year’s Distinguished Lecture was by award-winning Cuban-American anthropologist and writer Professor Ruth Behar of the University of Michigan.

 “Anthropology and the Search for Home: Reflections of an Immigrant Ethnographer.”

 Pico Iyer has said that, in our time, “home has less to do with a piece of soil than a piece of soul.”
-Behar’s lecture will address the complex topic of what home signifies in our era of massive displacement.
-Delving into her own immigrant story and her ethnographic journeys to Spain, Mexico, and Cuba, Behar will reflect on the complex ways that vulnerability informs her work and attempt to speak about the current immigration crisis and its meaning for anthropology.
+Behar’s lecture addressed the complex topic of what home signifies in our era of massive displacement.
+Delving into her own immigrant story and her ethnographic journeys to Spain, Mexico, and Cuba, Behar reflected on the complex ways that vulnerability informs her work and spoke about the current immigration crisis and its meaning for anthropology.

 2017 Distinguished Lecture